Fairfield’s master plan will be stronger with your participation. Here’s how.

 The Fairfield Master Plan is a collective effort to shape our shared future so it’s important that everyone who wants to be heard has accessible opportunities to do so.
 That’s something we’re working hard to make sure of with multiple ways to get involved.
-In addition to the Zoom meetings above, here’s how:
+In addition to the meetings above, here’s how:

 First, there are opportunities right here on this website.
 Here you’ll find a survey on life in Fairfield and below an interactive map where you can identify community problems and areas ripe for transformation.
 You can even reach out directly to the project team here.